scharolta/CardGame/README.md

   }
 ```

-To achieve this: Login on the [Spotify developer page](https://developer.spotify.com/dashboard/) and add an application.
+To achieve this first login on the [Spotify developer page](https://developer.spotify.com/dashboard/) and add an application.
 There you will find your client ID and your client secret.

 Next, we have built a [simple application](https://github.com/nilnym/SpotifyAuthCode) to help you generate the refreshable Spotify token.
-We are using the authorization code flow.
+We are using Spotify's authorization code flow.
 See the [Spotify documentation](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) for more info.

-###### Good luck testing and please let us know if you make our application even more fun!
+###### Good luck testing and please get in touch if you develop our code and make our project even more fun.

 ### License
 MIT © Fredrik Jäderland, Natalie Barbour, Nils Nyman and Scharolta Siencnik